bradd123/UdacityNanoDegree/P7 Design an A:B Test/Final_report.md

 ### Recommendation

-There is a statistically and practically significant difference in Gross Conversion that means there is significant decrease in enrollments.
-But Net Conversion is neither statistically nor practically significant that means there is no increase in students staying after 14 days and pay for the course.
-So I don't recommend to launch this experiment.
+To make a recommendation whether to launch or not, first we need to check our evaluation metrics.
+The results of these two metrics will give us the clue.
+If both these metrics resulted as we expected, then we could launch otherwise we should discuss other alternatives.
+Let's check each metric individually.

+Gross Conversion is the ratio of number of users enrolling the free trial and the number of users clicking the start free trail button.
+We are expecting fewer number of people enrolling in the course as a result of the free trail screener.
+Gross conversion is both statistically and practically significant, that means we are successful in decreasing the number of people who enroll for free trial.

+Net Conversion is the ratio of the number of users who remain enrolled past the 14 day trail period and the number of users who click the start free trial button.
+So we are expecting the number of people who stayed after 14 day period not to decrease.
+Net conversion is neither statistically nor practically significant.
+So the number of people who stayed after 14 day period decreased.

+So considering above points, I would recommend not to launch the experiment, rather it would be better to pursue other experiments.

 ### Follow-Up Experiment